 5th rule: extension by direct analogy.

 A law given in the text concerning some particular case(s), may be extended to all other cases of the same sort.
 The difficulty with this method, as the law doctors admit, is the vagueness of the underlying criterion of resemblance.
 Formally,

 This is syllogism followed by generalization, which is in principle acceptable, so long as no reason is found for particularization.
-This method calls to mind that of gezerah
+This method calls to mind that ofgezerah shavahin Talmudic hermeneutics.

 6th rule: extension by indirect analogy.

-found in the text concerns some particular case(s),the reasonfor the law is sought, before extending to all other cases which seem subject to the same underlying reason.
+When a law found in the text concerns some particular case(s),the reasonfor the law is sought, before extending to all other cases which seem subject to the same underlying reason.
 Formally,

-(a) the initial law is “X is to
+(a) the initial law is “X is to do Y” (textually given);

 7th rule: application.